 ●Not drinking enough – The amount of fluids a child drinks directly affects the amount of urine the body makes.
 Drinking a small amount of fluids means that the kidneys make a small amount of urine, which increases the concentration of stone-forming substances in the urine.
 Drinking more fluids can reduce the risk of recurrent stones.
 (See 'Drink more fluids' below.)

 ●Ketogenic diet – Diets that include a very small amount of carbohydrates, called ketogenic diets, can increase the risk of developing kidney stones.
 Ketogenic diets are sometimes used to treat seizure disorders.
-(See "Patient information: Treatment of seizures in children (Beyond the Basics)".)
+(See "Patient education: Treatment of seizures in children (Beyond the Basics)".)

 ●Cystic fibrosis – Children with cystic fibrosis are at higher risk of developing kidney stones.